kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/Reaxys/README.md

 Replace linkresolver.library.edu with the URL of your link resolver.

 A Hosted EZproxy Include File is available for this resource.
-Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza by adding the following line to config.txt:
+Hosted EZproxy customers will receive automatic updates with OCLC&rsquo;s latest version of this stanza.
+Note: Hosted EZproxy customers in the Americas using self-service may reference the Include File by adding the following line to config.txt:

+&nbsp;